PurdueCAM2Project/HELPSweb/source/join.rst

   World Cup?
 They want to accomplish something extraordinary.
 This team gives members friendship with excellent researchers, authorship of research papers, strong recommendation letters, excellent job offers, and occasionally, pizza.
-Above everything else, this team gives members the pride of solving research problems,
+Above everything else, **this team gives members the pride of solving research problems**.

 - Q: I do not want to take a research course because I already have too many credits.